Nameless Women Warriors in Jail in 1930s: Account by Freedom Fighter Kalyani Das Bhattacharjee

 Chhatri Sangha was closely associated with the Jugantar Party, a secret group that masterminded the assassination of many British officers.
 Both Chhatri Sangha and Jugantar Party believed in the use of arms to drive the British out of India.
 Many members of Jugantar Party caught by British were arrested, hanged, or deported for life to Kaalapani, the Cellular Jail in the Andaman Islands.
 Training in the use of arms including pistols and the lathi continued in both the groups.

 Arrest of members of the Chhatri Sangha, Jugantar Party and other groups of Bengal were a humdrum affair.
 On 6 February 1932, Bina Das attempted to assassinate Stanley Jackson, the Governor of Bengal in the Convocation Hall of the University of Calcutta.
 Kamala Das Gupta, a freedom fighter and trainer in the use of weapons, gave Das the revolver.
 Bina Das fired five shots but failed to assassinate the Governor.
 She was captured and sentenced with nine years of rigorous imprisonment.
 News hit the headlines related to this incident.
 Here is a news clip published in Glasgow Herald, dated 8 February 1932.
-Many other freedom fighters including Kalyani Das were also sentenced to imprisonment on suspicion.
+Many other freedom fighters were also sentenced to imprisonment on suspicion.
+Her elder sister Kalyani Das was already in jail following her participation in the Civil Disobedience movement.

 Rabindranath Tagore composed a poem titled ‘Kalyani’.
 Is this poem about her?
 When Bina Das was accused of the assassination and was about to be deported to Kaalapani in the Andaman and Nicobar Islands, Tagore wrote a letter to Kalyani Das in March 1932 with his telegram to CF Andrews asking him to exert his influence to save Bina Das from the transportation.